Elite League Info

 Belfast Giants, Cardiff Devils, Coventry Blaze, Nottingham Panthers and Sheffield Steelers compete in the Erhardt Conference.
 This is named after Carl Erhardt who captained Great Britain to their Olympic gold in 1936.
 The winners are awarded the Erhardt Trophy.

-Braehead Clan, Edinburgh Capitals, Dundee Stars, Fife Flyers and Hull Stingrays make up the Gardiner Conference.
+Braehead Clan, Edinburgh Capitals, Dundee Stars, Fife Flyers and Manchester Storm make up the Gardiner Conference.
 This is named after Charlie Gardiner - the Edinburgh-born netminder who captained Chicago Blackhawks to the Stanley Cup in 1934.
 The winners are awarded the Gardiner Trophy.

 Each side plays teams in their own Conference eight times (four at home and four away) and face sides in the other Conference four times (twice at home and twice away).
 The winner of the League title is the side with the most points from their full 52-game season.

 Teams also compete for the Challenge Cup.
-This competition sees the 10 clubs split into two groups of five, following by two-legged quarter-final, two-legged semi-final and a two-legged final.
+This competition sees the 10 clubs split into two groups of five, following by two-legged quarter-final, two-legged semi-final and a standalone Cup Final being played annually at the Sheffield Arena in early March.

 The season ends with the play-offs, which culminates in a final-four weekend at the National Ice Centre in Nottingham in April.